Space Station

 NPC stations are friendly environments populated by NPCs of all player-races.
 They are a valuable source of new decor items to scan and storage devices to loot (which may include unique decor items), plus they offer unique features for the player.

 These stations fall under one of four different types: food supply, medical, electronic, and weapon stations.
 Each station has a vendor waiting near a lit sign, selling station-appropriate trade goods and buying one of the other three types.
-The vendors buy goods at a higher rate then what they sell, giving the player the opportunity to make some quick Pixels by buying and selling goods across different stations.
+The vendors buy goods at a higher rate than what they sell, giving the player the opportunity to make some quick Pixels by buying and selling goods across different stations.

 Red-armored vendors in NPC stations offer the "Your Very Own Space Station" Quest.
 By meeting their trade requirements, they hand over a Station Transponder, which allows the player to summon an expandable space station into the star system of their choice.